Russ Harvey Consulting - Computer and Internet Services

 This sort of email will seem to come from a “friend” or “family member” that needs money to help them pay their hotel bill or get home because they've suffered some sort of accident or are the victim of a crime.

-The sender hopes you reply with your financial details so they can collect the funds themselves.
+If they reply with their financial details, the phisher can collect the funds themselves.

 Stop and Examine the Email